Skip to main content

 Getting Started

-To get started, you will need a Basis Theory account and a Tenant.
+To get started, you will need to create a Basis Theory Account and a TEST Tenant.

 Provisioning Resources

-In this section, we will explore the bare minimum resources necessary to display cards to your users.
+In this section, we will explore the bare minimum resources necessary to authenticate with 3DS.

 Public Application